symmy596/Advanced_Practical_Chemistry_Teaching/LESSONPLAN.md

 ### Week 4 - Dopants

-It is now common practice to dope a material with different elements in order to improve a desired property.
-This is particularly common in fuel cell materials, eg Cerium oxide is doped with Gd<sup>3+</sup> cations in order to improve the oxygen transport(and conductivity) of the material - making it a better fuel cell material.
-In the final week students will investigate how dopant cations affect the transport properties of CaF<sub>2</sub>.
-Can they find a way to increase the diffusion coefficient?
+The doping of a material with different elements in order to obtain a desired property is now common practice, particularly for fuel cell materials, for example CeO<sub>2</sub> is doped with Gd<sup>3+</sup> to improve the oxygen transport, and therefore conductivity of the material.
+In this final week, students will investigate how the doping of cations into the CaF<sub>2</sub> structure affects the transport properties.
+Is it possible to increase the diffusion coefficient over the undoped material.

 #### Learning Outcomes

-- How do you as a scientist alter the properties of a material?
+- Assess the effect of dopant atoms on the properties of CaF<sub>2</sub>.
+- Understand the role of the computational scienctist in materials discovery and development.

 #### Lesson Plan

-- Select 4 - 5 cations and add them to CaF<sub>2</sub>.
+As with week three, this process ultimately lays with the student.
+The expectation is that the student will select four or five relevant cations to add to the CaF<sub>2</sub> structure and determine the diffusion coefficient of each.

 #### Assesment

-- Key Report Question - How do dopants affect the tranport properties.
+- Key Report Question - How do dopants affect the tranport properties?

 ### Summary

-Over the 4 weeks the students will transition from a very hands on, teaching focused course to a hands off, research driven course.
-In weeks 1 and 2 the students will learn the underlying theory behind the practical course and how to carry out MD simulations.
-In weeks 3 and 4 the students will use this knowledge to design simulations to answer questions common to computational chemists.
+Over the 4 weeks, the students will transition from a being lead through and introduction to molecular dynamics and shown how to run molecular simulation to being able to research independently the properties of a material.
+Week one will focus on the underlaying theory of molecular simulation, week two will introduce the students to the process of running molecular dynamics simulations.
+While, in weeks three and four the students are expected to independently apply this knowledge to design simulation that answer questions common to computational chemists.

 ### References